clydedevv/VinnieTheVig/gitbook/README.md

 Under the hood, we use an LLM-guided pipeline and DSPy-style prompting to enforce structure and consistency.
 A lightweight research step (e.g., Perplexity Sonar) is triggered only for time-sensitive topics to keep latency and costs predictable.

-## How It Works
+## Technical Flow

-You mention @VigVinnie with a question: "BTC at 200k in 2025?" or "Ukraine-Russia ceasefire before July?"
+When you mention @VigVinnie with a question like "BTC at 200k in 2025?" or "Ukraine-Russia ceasefire before July?", here's what happens behind the scenes:

-1. **Parse & Normalize**: AiGG parses the intent, normalizes entities and dates, and queries the active index
+1. **Parse & Normalize**: AIGG parses the intent, normalizes entities and dates, and queries the active market index
 2. **Match & Verify**: The matcher returns high-confidence candidates and verifies the official slug to guarantee a correct link
-3. **Research & Analyze**: If the topic is moving fast, AiGG pulls fresh public context
+3. **Research & Analyze**: If the topic is moving fast, AIGG pulls fresh public context via Perplexity
+4. **Character Voice**: VigVinnie's Brooklyn bookmaker personality shapes the response with gambling terminology and street-smart analysis
-4. **Synthesize & Reply**: Creates a tight paragraph that surfaces key drivers (policy, flows, deadlines, technical levels, diplomatic constraints), adds a clear stance with confidence, and replies with the full Polymarket URL
+5. **Synthesize & Reply**: Creates a tight paragraph that surfaces key drivers, adds a clear stance with confidence, and replies with the full Polymarket URL

 End-to-end, the flow typically completes in 30-90 seconds.